Written by Richard Perry

 Forex

-Fusion Markets has 79 forex currencies to trade, which is an excellent selection.
+Fusion Markets has 79 forex pairs to trade, which is an excellent selection.
 Many brokers will offer between 50 and 60 currency pairs, however, the offer from Fusion Markets is far greater.

 We would put Fusion Markets right up there amongst leading brokers such as Forex.com and OANDA for the availability of forex instruments.
 It has an excellent variety of majors, minors and exotics.